Online camp signup is easy!

 Pitching Coach: University of Toledo

-Josh Bradford is entering his 11th season as an assistant coach at the University of Toledo.
-Bradford is entering his seventh season as a full-time assistant after having worked as the volunteer assistant in 2004-05.
+Josh Bradford is in his 11th season as an assistant coach at the University of Toledo.
+Bradford is entering his ninth season as a full-time assistant after working for two seasons as the volunteer assistant in 2004-05.
 He serves as the program's recruiting coordinator and pitching coach.

 Assistant Coach: University of Toledo

 Nick McIntyre is in his eighth season as an assistant coach at the University of Toledo.
-McIntyre is entering his fourth season as a full-time assistant after having worked as a graduate assistant in 2010-11 and as a volunteer assistant in 2009.
-McIntyre works with all aspects of the program, but his main responsibilites will be serving as the hitting coach and assisting with the infielders.
+McIntyre is entering his seventh season as a full-time assistant after having worked a volunteer assistant in 2009.
+McIntyre works with all aspects of the program, but his main responsibilities are serving as the hitting coach and infield instructor.